 In this article, we are not going to look in-depth at each one of these sections but we are going to discuss the most important provisions of the Nigerian labor law in order to give you an idea of what the law expects of you as an employer of labor or as a worker.

 The Nigerian Labor Law demands that every employer should prepare a written contract on any case of employment and present the employee with this contract before the end of 90days from his first day on the job.
 The employment contract should state clearly who the employer is, who the employee is and the conditions of the employment including a description of the job, the hours of work and the pay and what happens during a illness or an injury.

 The law also expects that the contract states if other benefits like Pensions or Insurance is attached to the job.
-A clear description of what will happen in a case that the employee gets injured or causes some damage to the employer should also be included as well as the compensations for excellence at work.
+A clear description of what will happen in a case that the employee gets injured should also be included, following what the workers compensation law has previously stated.

 Provisions for Pregnant and Nursing Women

 The Nigerian labor law allows pregnant women a maternity leave from six weeks before the birth of child through six weeks after the birth of child except if she is faced with medical complications.
 In a case of complications, she is expected to provide the employer a medical certificate attesting the presence of a medical complication.